bourbonbourbon/bourbonbourbon.github.io/content/posts/bookmarklets.md

 ```

 Give a name to the bookmarklet and click on Save.
-What this bookmarklet is going to do it open a alert window in the browser with the message "Hello World".
+What this bookmarklet is going to do it open a alert window in the browser with the message 'Hello World'.

 Similarly, we can make another bookmarklet that would replace the domain in the URL with whatever we want.